woodruffw/yossarian-bot/COMMANDS.md

 Subcommand | Description
 ---------- | ----------
-`!trigger add <trigger> <response>` | Make the bot say the given response whenever the given trigger is typed.
+`add <trigger> <response>` | Make the bot say the given response whenever the given trigger is typed.
-`!trigger rm <trigger>` | Remove the given trigger and the response associated with it.
+`rm <trigger>` | Remove the given trigger and the response associated with it.
-`!trigger list` | List all triggers currently stored by `yossarian-bot`.
+`list` | List all triggers currently stored by `yossarian-bot`.
 Responses are not listed for the sake of brevity.